-The Company has evaluated the effects of events or transactions through the date of this filing that have occurred subsequent to December 31, 2014.
+The Company has evaluated the effects of events or transactions through the date of this filing that have occurred subsequent to December 31, 2015.
 The Company does not believe there are any material subsequent events that would require further recognition or disclosure.

-NOTE 2: BASIC AND DILUTED EARNINGS PER SHARE
+NOTE 2: BASIC AND DILUTED NET EARNINGS PER SHARE

 Basic net earnings per share is computed by dividing net earnings by the weighted average common shares outstanding for the year.
 Diluted net earnings per share reflect the potential dilution that could occur upon exercise of securities or other rights for, or convertible into, shares of the Company's common stock.
-As of December 31, 2014, 2013, and 2012, respectively, the Company had no such securities or other rights issued or outstanding, and therefore, no dilutive effect to consider for the diluted earnings per share calculation.
+As of December 31, 2015 and 2014, respectively, the Company had no such securities or other rights issued or outstanding, and therefore, no dilutive effect to consider for the diluted net earnings per share calculation.

-The basic and diluted earnings per share computations for the respective years are presented below.
+The basic and diluted net earnings per share computations for the respective years are presented below.

-Year e nded December 31
+Year en ided I December 31

-(Dollars in thousands, except share and per share data) 2014 2013 2012
+(Dollars in thousands, except share and per share data) 2015 2014

 Basic and diluted:

-Net earnings \$ 7,448 \$ 7,118 \$ 6,763
+Net earnings \$ 7,858 \$ 7,448

-Weighted average common shares outstanding 3,643,278 3,643,003 3,642,831
+Weighted average common shares outstanding 3,643,428 3,643,278

-Earnings per share \$ 2.04 \$ 1.95 \$ 1.86
+Net earnings per share \$ 2.16 \$ 2.04